Skip to product information

 View full details

-This plate is part of the "Carolyn" series designed by Lisa Larson for Gustavsberg in 1964.
-The Carolyn series is a series of tableware consisting of vases, soup plates, candle stands, etc., but this is the 20cm plate that was produced in the least quantity.
+This plate is from the "Caroline" series, designed by Lisa Larson for Gustavsberg in 1964.
+Caroline is a series of tableware consisting of vases, soup plates, candlesticks, etc., and this is the 20cm plate, which was the series with the fewest production numbers.

-The Carolyn series was produced for about eight years starting in 1964, but production was eventually concentrated on vases.
-Carolyn series flower vases are still often available in the vintage market.
-However, for some reason I don't know, this plate was rarely mass-produced.
-It is quite rare to see it on the vintage market.
+The Caroline series was produced for about eight years from 1964, but eventually production was concentrated on vases.
+Even now, Caroline series flower vases are often available on the vintage market.
+However, for some reason, these plates were hardly mass-produced.
+They are quite rare to see on the vintage market.

-The plate has a chic design based on blue and has a hand-painted geometric pattern.
-The entire piece is coated with a light blue glaze, and its compatibility with the dark blue is reminiscent of the texture of Japanese tableware, Imari ware.
+The plate has a chic design based on blue, with hand-painted geometric patterns.
+The overall plate is covered in a light blue glaze, which, when combined with the dark blue, evokes the texture of Imari ware, a Japanese dish.

-When you look at the light, you can see slight cutlery marks and stacking marks that cannot be seen in the photo, but there are no cracks, breaks, or penetrations, and the item is in a condition similar to that of a dead stock item, keeping its appearance as it was when it was manufactured.
-This product is available in multiple quantities.
-You will receive an item in the same condition as the photo.
+When held up to the light, the surface shows slight cutlery marks and stacking marks that are not visible in the photo, but there are no cracks, breaks, or crazing, and the condition is close to that of a dead stock item that has retained the shape it was when manufactured.
+We have multiple items in stock for this product.
+We will deliver the item in the same condition as the photo.

 ■Size